Paul Pelosi bodycam video shows moment intruder attacks 82-year-old

 Paul Pelosi bodycam footage shows moment intruder hits 82-year-old with hammer

-Bodycam footage and 911 calls of Paul Pelosi home invasion and assault have been released
+The bodycam footage and 911 calls of both Paul Pelosi’s home invasion and assault have been released

 Graphic police bodycam footage showing a brutal hammer attack on Paul Pelosi has been released by a court in California.